 \[\Delta \vec r = \vec r_2 - \vec r_1\]

-A position vector is simply a vector representing a particular position in a coordinate system.
+A position vector is simply a vector representing a particular position in a coordinate system with a direction pointing towards that position.
 If the motion is along a straight line, the distance is the magnitude of displacement but beware that the magnitude of displacement is not equal to distance if the motion is not along a straight line as illustrated by the Figure 1 above.